 The other important aspect to the business cyber security debate is how well prepared your staff are not to betray you.
 This sounds dramatic but you can spend significant money on security systems but if a member of staff succumbs to spear phishing or distributed denial of service campaign, then your whole system can be compromised.
 Are your staff equipped to deal with this potential before they make an error?
 Are they still keeping sensitive passwords in a desktop file named Passwords? #justsaying.

 Read this article about how to identify and avoid pfishing scams here.

 This is where machine learning and artificial intelligence could make a huge difference.
 What behavioural intelligence can do is dynamically detect and deal with suspicious activity before any malicious code can be executed on any system.
 Behavioural analytics and even deeper learning algorithms can be utilised to detect and prevent or mitigate breaches whose starting point was human error or even a threat from the inside.

 If you are interested in reading further regarding the hyper evolving threat landscape then read this detailed publication from The Institute for Critical Infrastructure Technology

 About the author

-Vivienne Neale is an associate visiting researcher at the University of Hertfordshire’s Cyber Security Centre.
-She is also a digital marketer and director of VKN Digital, marketing agency in Hertfordshire, UK.
+Vivienne Neale has been an associate visiting researcher at the University of Hertfordshire’s Cyber Security Centre.
+She is also a digital marketer and director of VKN Digital, marketing agency in Doncaster, UK.